Volunteering FAQs

 Will I be able to volunteer immediately?

-There is an on boarding process, if the volunteer provides all their documentation early and completes their training, this can be as quick as up to two weeks.
-This is largely based on the volunteer to provide the information in a timely manner to avoid delays.
+There is an 'on-boarding' process, if the volunteer provides all their documentation early and completes their training, this can be as quick as up to two weeks.
+This is largely dependent on the volunteer to provide the information in a timely manner to avoid delays.

 Will I get any training?